Storm Drain Violation

 Safe Fish Consumption

 Fish tissue collected from San Francisco Bay often contains relatively high concentrations of mercury and polychlorinated biphenyl (PCB).
 The California Office of Environmental Health Hazard Assessment has issued fish consumption advisories warning people to limit their consumption of San Francisco Bay fish.
 This safe fish consumption brochure (PDF) was developed to help guide consumers in their San Francisco Bay fish consumption.
-This safe fish consumption poster (PDF) may be useful as well.

 The San Francisco Bay Area Municipal Regional Permit (MRP 2.0) requires stormwater agencies to track the location and intensity of trash locations in their service area.
 Vallejo's trash maps (PDF) are available online.
 The District is not responsible for trash within private stormwater systems (PDF).
 Those private systems greater than 10,000 square feet are mapped.